-So you want to be an accountant.
-Good choice.
-Thanks to globalization, a strong economy and complex tax regulations, accounting is one of the finance world’s most in-demand fields, with 10% job growth projected through 2026, according to the U.S. Bureau of Labor Statistics.
+Thanks to globalization, a strong economy and complex tax regulations, accounting is one of the finance world’s most in-demand fields, with 8% job growth projected through 2030, according to the U.S. Bureau of Labor Statistics (BLS).

-But with high demand and good income potential, it’s also a competitive field.
+But, with high demand and good income potential, it’s also a competitive field.
 How much do accountants make?
-In 2017, the median annual salary for accountants and auditors was $69,350.
+In 2021, the median annual salary for accountants and auditors was $77,250, according to BLS.

 Whether you follow a traditional path as a public accountant or choose a specialty like financial accounting, you can’t go wrong with an accounting degree.
 Your options range from a bachelor's in accounting or accounting finance to specialized programs such as a bachelor's in accounting with a focus in forensic accounting.

 Not sure you’re ready to commit to a full degree program?
-Consider an associate degree, which can help you meet the education requirements for entry-level positions like bookkeeping or lay the groundwork for further study.
+Consider an associate degree in accounting, which can help you meet the education requirements for entry-level positions like bookkeeping or lay the groundwork for further study.

 While you pursue your degree, you’ll also want to gain practical experience through an internship (non-credit or for-credit), connect with professional associations and network with alumni via social media.

-“Accounting is a great major,” said Mona Stephens, CPA, MSA (MS in Accountancy) and accounting faculty lead at Southern New Hampshire University (SNHU), “because there are so many options.
+“Accounting is a great major because there are so many options,” said Mona Stephens, CPA, MSA (MS in Accountancy) and accounting faculty lead at Southern New Hampshire University (SNHU).

 “Everyone’s career path is a bit different,” said Stephens.
 “It’s easier if you already know what you want to do.
 Do you want to go into public accounting, work within an organization as a management accountant, do taxes, work in government or a nonprofit, be an auditor?